Who is WRAP?

 Who can take a WRAP training course?

-Our Internal Auditor and Fire Safety Awareness courses are open to anybody; however our Lead Auditor Course is intended only for our accredited monitoring partners.
+Our Internal Auditor, Fire Safety Training, and C-TPAT courses are open to anybody; however our Lead Auditor Course is intended only for our accredited monitoring partners.

 How much do WRAP's training courses cost?